 Provide emotional and spiritual support to meet the individualized needs of patients and family.

-Our Department of Pastoral Services has a staff of chaplains present in the hospital at all times to provide for you and your family’s religious and spiritual needs of any faith tradition or of no faith tradition.
+Our Spiritual Care Department has a staff of chaplains present in the hospital at all times to provide for you and your family’s religious and spiritual needs of any faith tradition or of no faith tradition.
 The chaplain can help you access the faith resources you want, provide spiritual help or help you to sort out your own thoughts and feelings about what is happening.
-For Catholic and Protestant patients, we can provide pastoral care, rituals and sacraments.
+For Catholic and Protestant patients, we can provide spiritual care, rituals and sacraments.
 For persons of the Jewish faith, we can provide what is necessary for a Shabbat service.
 A chaplain can contact your pastor, priest, rabbi, imam or your faith community to help support you while you are in the hospital.
 If you wish to contact a chaplain for any reason, call 972-2251 or ask any nurse to do so for you.

 Specially trained in the field of nutrition and diet therapy.
 Each patient care unit is assigned a Registered Dietician to assist with the nutritional care of those patients.
 Referrals are received for a variety of reasons including education on Special/Restricted diets, poor food intake, and alternate means of nutrition such as a tube-feeding, or parenteral nutrition.
 Consults are received from healthcare team members, patients and family members.
 Patients may request a nutritional consult.